FuelLabs/sway/docs/src/basics/blockchain_types.md

 # Blockchain Types

+Sway is fundamentally a blockchain language, and it offers a selection of types tailored for the blockchain use case.

-Sway has a selection of types provided via the standard library ([`lib-std`](https://github.com/FuelLabs/sway-lib-std)) which both add a degree of type-safety, as well as make the intention of the developer more clear.
+These are provided via the standard library ([`lib-std`](https://github.com/FuelLabs/sway-lib-std)) which both add a degree of type-safety, as well as make the intention of the developer more clear.

 ## `Address` Type